Timbersaw-wangzw/WES-ICP/README.md

 This code was written by MATLAB.
 # Introduction and Usage
 The program includes the following three source point clouds and the same target point clouds.
-Those source point clouds have been coarse transformed.
+Those source point clouds have been coarse transformed, but they have different overlapping areas between target point clouds.
 ```
 source point clouds:
 - coarse_source_points0.70.txt